 - a.
-The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, March 24, 2020, or as soon as practicable thereafter. - b.
-The boards shall proceed in accordance with all guidance in this letter, and the FY-21 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Statutory and Regulatory Promotion Objectives, enclosure (4). - 2.
-Promotion Board Authorized Selections.
+The promotion selection boards, consisting of you as presidents, the officers listed in enclosure (1) as members, the officers listed in enclosure (2) as recorders and assistant recorders, and the personnel listed in enclosure (3) as administrative support staff, are ordered to convene at the Navy Personnel Command, Millington, TN, at 0800, May 3, 2021, or as soon as practicable thereafter. - The boards shall proceed in accordance with all guidance in this letter, the FY-22 Active-Duty Navy and Reserve Officer and Chief Warrant Officer Promotion Selection Board Precept, reference (a), and the Statutory and Regulatory Promotion Objectives, enclosure (4). - Promotion Board Authorized Selections.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-21 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.
-If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number.
+The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-22 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.
+If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number unless that rounded number is itself greater than 95% of the in-zone eligible officers, in which case the fraction is rounded down to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.

-COMPETITIVE PERCENT
+COMPETITIVE CATEGORY PERCENT TO SELECT

-CATEGORY TO SELECT
+Medical Corps 94.8

-Medical Corps 77
+Dental Corps 73

-Dental Corps 83
+Medical Service Corps 65

-Medical Service Corps 55
+Judge Advocate General's Corps 94

-Judge Advocate General's Corps 80
+Nurse Corps 80

-Nurse Corps 70
+Supply Corps 90

-Supply Corps 85
+Chaplain Corps 75

-Chaplain Corps 80
+Civil Engineer Corps 85

-Civil Engineer Corps 80
+Limited Duty Officer (Staff) 75

 - 3. Equal Consideration of Officers "In Zone" and "Above Zone."
-As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized.
-There are no individual zone selection limitations or expectations.
+As detailed above, the number of in-zone eligible officers is used only to calculate the total number of selects authorized; there are no individual zone selection limitations or expectations.
 Accordingly, in determining which officers are best and fully qualified for promotion, you are required to equally consider both above-zone and in-zone officers. - 4.
 Consideration of Active-Duty Officers "Below the Zone."
-The board shall identify exceptional officers from below the zone and consider selecting them for promotion to the grade of commander.
+The board shall identify exceptional officers from below the zone and consider selecting them for promotion to the grade of lieutenant commander.
 The board must ensure that these exceptional below-zone candidates are fully considered for promotion if they meet the best and fully qualified standard.
 A number not to exceed 10 percent of the total selections authorized for each grade and competitive category may be selected from below-zone unless the number calculated is less than 1, in which case the number that may be selected from below-zone is 1.